Brutal Season: Reception

-Critical Response

 Film Threat Critic Calan Panchoo gave the film a 9/10 score and said, "All of these aspects — the cinematography, the characters, the aesthetics — build toward even greater praise: It is an altogether riveting experience.
 The drama is like a scandalously kindled fire that burns proactively till its end.
 All told this is a deeply considered, maturely shot, and charismatically told story."

 Critic Liam Gaughan of Collider recommended the film, writing, "The sign of a great filmmaker is someone who can make the most out of a confined environment, and director Gavin Fields certainly proved that he's one to watch with his first feature-length film, Brutal Season."

 Kyle Logan of Screen Anarchy wrote,"It's an impressive magic trick to make theater cinematic in any context, whether it's a filming of a play or a cinematic adaptation of a work intended for theater.
 But Brutal Season is not an adaptation, it's an original work that's highly invested in the ways theater and cinema can be melded to create something excitingly new, rather than forcing one art form to meet the confines and demands of another."